 The first order of business is to ensure that an ATP certification is what you actually need.
 An ATP certification allows you to serve as the pilot in command (PIC) or second in command (SIC) for scheduled airline flights.
 You will also need to be ATP certified to pilot certain charter and fractional operations.

 Does that sound like what you’re looking for?
 Great – let’s move on to discussing the FAA requirements for ATP certification.

-2. Learn the requirements for obtaining an ATP certification
+2. Learn the requirements for ATP certification

 The basic eligibility requirements for a pilot to begin the ATP certification process are as follows:

 Must be at least 23 years old

 Must be able to speak, read, write, and understand the English Language

 Must hold at least a third-class medical certificate

 Must be able to obtain a 1st class medical certificate